Morristown, New Jersey: Local government

 Morristown is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under a Plan F Mayor-Council system of New Jersey municipal government, which went into effect on January 1, 1974.
 The town is one of 71 municipalities (of the 564) statewide that use this form of government.
-The Morristown Town Council is comprised of seven members, of which three members are elected at-large representing the entire town and one representative is chosen from each of the town's four wards.
+The Morristown Town Council is composed of seven members, of which three members are elected at-large representing the entire town and one representative is chosen from each of the town's four wards.
 Members are elected on a partisan basis to four-year terms of office on a staggered basis in odd-numbered years as part of the November general election, with the four ward seats up for vote together and the at-large and mayoral seats up for vote together two years later.
 As the legislative arm of the government, the council is responsible for making and setting policy for the town.

-As of 2024, the Mayor of Morristown is Democrat Timothy Dougherty, whose term of office ends December 31, 2025.
-Members of the Morristown Town Council are Council President Nathan Umbriac (D; At Large, 2025), Council Vice President David Silva (D; At Large, 2025), Toshiba Foster (D; At Large, 2025), Robert Iannaccone (I, Ward I, 2027), Tina Lindsey (D, Ward II, 2027), Steven Pylypchuk (D, Ward III, 2027), and Christopher Russo (D; Ward IV, 2027).
+As of 2026, the Mayor of Morristown is Democrat Timothy Dougherty, whose term of office ends December 31, 2029.
+Members of the Morristown Town Council are Council President Steven Pylypchuk (D, Ward III, 2027), Council Vice President Christopher Russo (D; Ward IV, 2027), Toshiba Foster (D; At Large, 2029), Robert Iannaccone (I, Ward I, 2027), Tina Lindsey (D, Ward II, 2027), David Silva (D; At Large, 2029) and Nathan Umbriac (D; At Large, 2029).

-In 2019, Mary Dougherty, wife of Mayor Tim Dougherty was criminally charged with accepting bribe money from Attorney Matt O'Donnell.
-Mary had been running for a seat on the Morris County Board of Chosen Freeholders in 2018 when O'Donnell offered her $10,000, presumably to help him get awarded more contracts from the county for legal work.
-In a plea agreement, Mary pled guilty in February 2021 to a reduced charge of falsifying a campaign finance report in exchange for dropping the bribery charge; she would face probation and a fine of $10,000.